anatol/booster/README.md

 #### Manual
 Or optionally the image can be generated manually as `booster -o mybooster.img`.
 Note that by default booster generates host specific images with minimum binaries needed for the current host.
-Providing `-universal` flag to `booster` tool will add more modules and tools and the result image will be bigger.
+Providing `--universal` flag to `booster` tool will add more modules and tools and the result image will be bigger.

 Once the image is generated it is time to configure the bootloader.